donomii/menu/README.md

 # menu

+Well, this got a little bit out of control.

-A cross-platform experimental system for displaying user menus, that turned into a popup launcher and more.
+A cross-platform user menu, that turned into a popup launcher and more.

-There are currently three programs available: a tray menu, a popup menu, and a popup launcher.
+There are currently three programs available: a system tray menu, a popup menu, and a popup launcher.

 # Features